mthrok/roomba_500driver_meiji/README.md

 # roomba_500driver_meiji
-Adaptation of original [roomba_500driver_meiji](http://en.osdn.jp/projects/meiji-ros-pkg/) to ROS catkin system, originally developed by Autonomous Mobile Systems Laboratory at the Meiji University, Japan.
+Adaptation of original [roomba_500driver_meiji](http://en.osdn.jp/projects/meiji-ros-pkg/) to ROS catkin system, originally developed by Autonomous Mobile Systems Laboratory at the Meiji University.

 # Build
 1. Clone this repository to your `src` directory of catkin workspace.